azaleamollis/responsive-images-tests/readme.md

 This repository includes the code examples used in 'The Ultimate Guide to Responsive Images on the Web' article, published on the DebugBear Web Performance Blog.

+An [online version of the demos](https://www.annalytic.com/responsive-images-tests/)  is available, too.

 ## Recommendations

 To run the code examples, it's recommended that you upload the code to a local web server (such as WAMP, XAMPP, MAMP, etc.) so that you can check the performance implications in the 'Network' tab of your DevTools.
 Alternatively, you can also open the `index.html` files simply in your web browser, however in this case, you won't have access to the performance data.